finnoh/data_science_project/README.md

 - [ ] Studierende stellen das Interface (z.
 B. Shiny-App) den anderen Studierenden und den Lehrenden zur Verfügung, in dem dieses z.
 B. in der BWCloud gehostet wird.

 - [ ] Die Studierenden erstellen ein kurzes Video (ca. 3 Minuten), das das Projekt und das Ergebnis anschaulich für einen breiteren Kreis von Nutzern darstellt.

+## Housekeeping
+Different subfolders and their purposes:

+### data
+Contains datafiles, optionally odered in more subfolders for different applications.
+We should pay attention, if there is a potential to make use of multiple dataset jointly.

+### assets
+Later on this can be used for style elements such as `.css` files or images.

+### notes
+Folder containing notes in `.md` format and their generated PDFs.

+### noteboooks
+Jupyter `.ipynb` notebooks to try stuff out and for coding ideas.